 - Have team-oriented competition.
 The best competitions are between teams in your workforce.
 One real estate company did this by scoring different accomplishments by baseball terms: a new referral or potential customer was a single, a contract was a double, and a recruitment counted as a home run.
 If something fell through, it counted as an out.
 This forced everyone to work in a collaborative environment instead of a dog fight.
 Making sales reps work together to achieve a common aim will strengthen the team as a support group, and enable sales reps to learn from each others strengths.

 - Allocate different responsibilities to your employees.
 Give each sales rep an expertise.
 It could be as simple as geography, or as complex as catering to specific buyer personas.
 This will keep employees from playing the blame game and from stepping on each others toes.
-As an added bonus, they will have a much more narrowly-focused sales pitch (which you can work out together during your 1:1 trainings).
+As a bonus, they will have a much more narrowly-focused sales pitch (which you can work out together during your 1:1 training.)

 Sales is tough.
 Foursquare’s National Director of Sales, David Greenberger, says that when he was first starting out, he’d come home feeling like he’d spent the day getting punched in the face.
 Despite this, salespeople are expected to be relentless in their pursuit of that “yes.”

 At the end of the day, it's all about perspective.
-By building up your sales team’s resilience in the face of constant hardship, not only will you prevent burnout, but you'll empower your team to actually thrive in the high-stakes, demanding field of sales.
+By building up your sales team’s resilience in the face of constant hardship, you not only prevent burnout but also empower your team to thrive in the high-stakes, demanding sales field.